Stoney Nakoda First Nation: Bearspaw First Nation

 The Bearspaw First Nation is a First Nations band government of the Nakoda people in Alberta.
 This nation is part of the larger Stoney Nakoda First Nation.

 In November 2010, a dispute arose when the chief of the band, David Bearspaw, cancelled a forthcoming election and extended his term by two years, prompting a protest blockade of the Eden Valley 216 reserve by other band members.
 A judge ordered elections to go ahead, and the incumbent was defeated by Darcy Dixon.

 Chiniki First Nation

 The Chiniki First Nation is a First Nations band government of the Nakoda people in Alberta.
 This nation is part of the larger Stoney Nakoda First Nation.

 Goodstoney First Nation

-The Wesley First Nation is a First Nations band government of the Nakoda people in Alberta.
+The Goodstoney First Nation (formerly Wesley First Nation) is a First Nations band government of the Nakoda people in Alberta.
 This nation is part of the larger Stoney Nakoda First Nation.

 Reserves

-Indian Reserves shared between the three component nations, under the administration of the Stoney Nakoda First Nation are:
+Indian reserves shared between the three component nations, under the administration of the Stoney Nakoda First Nation are: